Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Numerical Results

-First, we observe from Fig.~\ref{Fig:ResultsMutInf} that due to higher EH efficiencies, RX circuits equipped with the improved RTD designs significantly outperform the EH circuits employing the RTD design in \cite{Clochiatti2020}.
-Next, we note that for pure wireless information transfer with $\bar{P}_\text{req} = 0$, as expected, both proposed pdfs $f_s^\text{ach}$ and $f_s^\text{cf}$ yield the maximum achievable information rate $J^*_{\bar{\mathcal{F}}_x}$.
-Furthermore, for all considered values of $\bar{P}_\text{req}$, the maximum mutual information $I_s(f_s^\text{opt})$ is only slightly higher than the mutual information and achievable rate obtained with the proposed suboptimal pdfs $f_s^\text{ach}$ and $f_s^\text{cf}$.
-Moreover, since there is no tradeoff between the achievable rate and harvested power for low power ratios $\frac{\bar{P}_\text{req}}{\bar{P}_\text{max}} \leq \frac{1}{3}$, see Proposition~\ref{Prop:UniformDistribution}, we observe in Fig.~\ref{Fig:ResultsMutInf} that as the maximum TX amplitude $\bar{A} \to \infty$, the achievable rate and mutual information obtained for low values of $\bar{P}_\text{req}$ are identical.
-Finally, we note that for low TX amplitudes $\bar{A}$ and high harvested powers $\bar{P}_\text{req}$, the values of $I_s(\cdot)$ and $J_x(\cdot)$ depend on both $\bar{A}$ and $\bar{P}_\text{req}$, and hence, in this case, there is a tradeoff between the mutual information and the average harvested power that will be investigated in the next section.
+First, we observe from Fig.~\ref{Fig:ResultsMutInf} that due to their higher EH efficiencies, the RX circuits equipped with the improved RTD designs significantly outperform the EH circuits employing the RTD design from \cite{Clochiatti2022}.
+Next, we note that for pure wireless information transfer with $\bar{P}_\text{req} = 0$, as expected, both proposed pdfs $f_s^\text{ach}$ and $f_s^\text{cf}$ yield the maximum achievable information rate $J^*_{\bar{\mathcal{F}}_x}$. { Furthermore, although the proposed pdfs $f_s^\text{ach}$ and $f_s^\text{cf}$ are not optimal, the average maximum mutual information $I_s(f_s^\text{opt})$ is only slightly higher than the average mutual information $I_s(\cdot)$ and average achievable rate $J_x(\cdot)$ obtained with pdfs $f_s^\text{ach}$ and $f_s^\text{cf}$ for all considered values of $\bar{P}_\text{req}$.
+Hence, in practical THz SWIPT, one can utilize the low-complexity closed-form input pdf $f_s^\text{cf}$ obtained in Section IV-C without substantial performance degradation.
+Moreover, the corresponding achievable information rate can be determined as in Proposition 5.
+Since there is no tradeoff between the average achievable rate and the average harvested power for low power ratios $\frac{\bar{P}_\text{req}}{\bar{P}_\text{max}} \leq \frac{1}{3}$, as highlighted in Proposition~\ref{Prop:UniformDistribution}, we observe in Fig.~\ref{Fig:ResultsMutInf} that the average achievable rate and average mutual information obtained for low values of $\bar{P}_\text{req}$ converge to the same value for high maximum TX amplitudes $\bar{A}$.} Finally, we note that for small TX amplitudes $\bar{A}$ and large required harvested powers $\bar{P}_\text{req}$, i.e., for large power ratios $\frac{\bar{P}_\text{req}}{\bar{P}_\text{max}}$, the values of $I_s(\cdot)$ and $J_x(\cdot)$ depend on both $\bar{A}$ and $\bar{P}_\text{req}$.
+Hence, in this case, there is a tradeoff between the average mutual information and the average harvested power that will be investigated in the next section.